epfl-lara/ScalaZ3/README.md

 ----------------------

-1) Download Z3, and copy the include and lib files to z3/[z3version]/include and z3/[z3version]/lib respectively. (eg: z3/3.2/include/z3.h and z3/3.2/lib/libz3.so).
+1) Download Z3, and copy the include and lib files to z3/[z3version]/include and z3/[z3version]/lib respectively. (eg: z3/4.3-unix-64b/include/z3.h and z3/4.3-unix-64b/lib/libz3.so).

-2) Download sbt.
-Run 'sbt update' from the current directory. (<i>Warning: currently only versions of sbt older than 0.10 are supported!</i>)
+2) Download sbt 0.12.x.

 3) Run 'sbt package' to create the jar file.
-It will be in target/[scalaversion]/scalaz3.jar and will contain the shared library required by the bindings.
+It will be in target/[scalaversion]/scalaz3....jar and will contain the shared library required by the bindings.

 4) For testing, run